Aladin147/financial-pre-accounting-agent-beta/README.md

 2. The script will automatically install dependencies and launch the application
 3. Navigate to the "Document Manager" section to begin importing your financial documents

+You can also use `restart-app.bat` to quickly restart the application after making changes.

 #### First-Time Setup Wizard

 When you first launch the application, you'll be guided through a setup process: